wiziple/gatsby-plugin-intl/README.md

-git clone https://github.com/wiziple/gatsby-starter-default-intl gatsby-starter-default-intl # Clone the project cd gatsby-starter-default-intl rm -rf .git # So you can have your own changes stored in VCS. npm install # or yarn install npm run develop # or gatsby develop
+git clone https://github.com/wiziple/gatsby-starter-default-intl gatsby-starter-default-intl # Clone the project cd gatsby-starter-default-intl rm -rf .git # So you can have your own changes stored in VCS. npm install # or yarn npm run develop # or gatsby develop
 ```